kumuji/stu_dataset/README.md

 ## Acknowledgement
 Many thanks to reviewers of our paper submission.
-You helped us approve the project a lot.
+You helped us improve the project a lot.

 ## BibTeX
 ```